Filling out a significant form can be a tiresome process for users. Some of them don’t even complete the form as it is so time-consuming.

 Multi-Step WordPress Form with Conditional Logic

-To build a multi-step form with conditional logic, head to JetFormBuilder > Add New.
-We show an example, while you can create any other form suitable for your needs.
+To build a multi-step form with conditional logic, head to the JetFormBuilder > Add New tab

 jetformbuilder add new form